rohithgoud30/personal_job_scrapper/docs/architecture/kforce.md

 ## 2. Execution Modes & Parallelism
 - The default command (`npm run start:once -- --site <key>`) launches a headful persistent browser once.
 Keywords are processed in parallel batches (size drawn from `KEYWORD_BATCH_SIZE`), each batch using separate Playwright tabs so five keywords can run simultaneously (then the next five, etc.).
 - Optional scheduling (`--schedule`) still uses `node-cron`, but only when you explicitly pass the flag.
 Multiple sites can be specified via comma-separated `--site` values.
+- Manual overrides: `--skip-batch-wait` removes the 25–30s pause between keyword batches, and `--resume-session <sessionId>` reruns only the AI filtering/detail evaluation using `data/<host>/<date>/sessions/<sessionId>/roles/new_roles.csv`.

+### How to resume AI-only
+- Locate the session folder created by the scrape you want to reuse (example: `data/kforce.com/11_18_2025/sessions/session-2025-11-18T18-15-03-000Z/roles/new_roles.csv`).
+- Run `npm run start:once -- --site kforce --resume-session session-2025-11-18T18-15-03-000Z`.
+- The scraper skips keyword scraping, re-applies the title filter, and re-runs detail AI scoring into the same date folder.

 ## 3. Browser Session & Compliance
 - Playwright uses `launchPersistentContext` against `.playwright/<key>`.
 Close any older windows using that profile before starting a new run; the browser enforces a singleton lock to prevent corruption.